MV Yara Birkeland: Construction

 Yara Birkeland is 80 m long, with a beam of 14.8 m and a depth of 12 m.
 It has a draught of 6 m.
 Electric motors driving two azimuth pods and two tunnel thrusters.
 Batteries rated at 6.7 MWh power the electric motors, giving it an optimal speed of 6 kn and a maximum speed of 10 kn.
 It has a capacity of 120 TEU.
 Costing $25million (NOK250 million) it is designed by Marin Teknikk, with navigation equipment by Kongsberg Maritime.
 The Norwegian Government gave a grant of NOK133.6 million towards the construction of the ship, about a third of the total cost, in September 2017.

 Operation

 Yara Birkeland is named after its owners Yara International and its founder, Norwegian scientist Kristian Birkeland.
 Yara Birkeland sails between Herøya and Brevik (~7 nmi) carrying chemicals and fertiliser, and is intended to reduce road truck traffic by 40,000 loads per year.
 In late November, 2021, the ship sailed to Oslo, where it was toured by the Prime Minister of Norway, Jonas Gahr Støre, on Friday, November 19, 2021.
-As of August 2021, remote operation was intended to start in late 2021, though regulatory obstacles may still remained ahead of its intended start of commercial operations in 2022.
-The ship was christened on April 29, 2022 in Brevik where 500 local students and Crown Prince Haakon was attending.
+As of August 2021, remote operation was intended to start in late 2021, though regulatory obstacles lie ahead of its intended start of commercial operations in 2022.
+The ship was christened on April 29, 2022 in Brevik where 500 local students and Crown Prince Haakon were attending.
 Regulations require crew on board for two years before being considered for remote control.